OlexandrSai/NEAR--sample-lottery-frontend/README.md

 If you are using not yours contractId some functions of the lottery contract will not work because  they are setted to work  only  if owner called this  functions.

 Example of such  function:
+//TODO: REWRITE TO ANG EXAMPLE

 ![image](https://user-images.githubusercontent.com/38455192/145134082-bb64a93d-cd45-48e3-bd84-b34f366fdbcb.png)

 To get possibility to work with the full functionality of the smart contract, you need to paste your contractId inside UI of VueJs deployed dapp or React deployed dapp.
 Before pasting id make sure that you deployed correct smart contract, in other case this code may  not work as expected.

 <a href="https://github.com/Learn-NEAR/NCD.L1.sample--lottery" target="_blank">Link to smart contract repo</a>